luckman212/plistgrep/README.md

 # plistgrep

 Parse and search (grep) Apple Plist files, leveraging Python's builtin [`plistlib`](https://docs.python.org/3/library/plistlib.html) standard library.

 The search string is specified as a regex.

 Accepts one or more filenames.

+Output is in JSON format.

 ## Syntax